johnhutchinson99/classicplatformer/README.md

 In this game, your character is placed in a world map and must avoid enemies/obstacles in order to reach a final destination.

-In the current iteration of this project, the game is in its first GUI demo stage.
+In the current iteration of this project, the game is in its second GUI demo stage.

 ## Getting Started: Accessing the Demos
-These are the instructions for accessing Demos 1 and 2 of our project, the text-based and GUI-based version of our game respectively.
+These are the instructions for accessing Demos 1, 2, 3 of our project, the text-based and GUI-based version of our game respectively.

 ### Pre-requisites